minkcv/keyframe3d/docs/README.md

 Changing the fields in the Properties pane will update the values of the selected node live, but will not keyframe the properties.
 The properties pane will show the vertical field of view (FOV) of a scene camera if one is selected.
 A change to the camera field of view is saved to the camera and is independent of keyframes.
-The properties pane will show the width and height of a wall if one is selected.
-A change to the wall dimensions is saved to the wall and is independent of keyframes.

 ## Controls